PV Measurements, Inc. Technical Support PVM-Support@groups.ioWelcome to PVM Support!

 Look some more.
 Ask around.
 If you still can't find it, PVM can supply a replacement copy, but you'll have to pay for it.
 It's a big hassle for us to arrange for an old manual to be printed.

 2. Why won't you just send me a manual in electronic format?

 PVM puts a lot of helpful information in its manuals.
 Thus, our competitors find them very helpful.
-In the dominant economic system of today, companies that make it easy for their competitors to copy their products don't last very long.
-Electronic format manuals are very easy to share.
+In today's dominant economic system, companies that make it easy for their competitors to copy their products don't last very long.
+Electronic format manuals are too easy to share.